-Interestingly enough, Ethnologue which has not done any actual statistics been accused of political meddling and manipulations.
+Interestingly enough, Ethnologue which has not done any actual sampling for their 15th edition has also been accused of political meddling and manipulations.
+We believe the previous editor who had personally communicated must have personally communicated with a pan-Turkist person.